 Education costs related to upgrading or maintaining your employees’ skills are non-taxable benefits.
 These include tuition, textbooks, meals, travel, and accommodations.
 Education costs for general employment training, such as general business courses, stress management, first aid, employment equity, and language courses, are generally considered to be for the employer's benefit and are considered a non-taxable benefit.

 Education costs reimbursed for personal interests and not related to employment are considered a taxable benefit.
+For example, education costs for an improv comedy course or a silent meditation retreat would fall into this category.

 3. Professional Dues